Conductivity and thermoelectric coefficients of doped SrTiO$_3$ at high temperatures: Conclusions

-\textit{Conclusions} We developed a theory of conductivity and thermoelectric effects in doped Strontium Titanate in the non-degenerate region $T \gg E_F(n)$, assuming that the major source of electron scattering is due to processes which involve two soft optical (TO) phonons.
+We developed a theory of conductivity and thermoelectric effects in doped Strontium Titanate in the non-degenerate region $T \gg E_F(n)$, assuming that the major source of electron scattering is due to processes which involve two soft optical (TO) phonons.
 The strength of the interaction between electrons and these TO phonons is determined by single dimensionless parameter $\lambda$.
 We have found good agreement between our theory and experiment~\cite{Behnia2020} for both conductivity and Seebeck coefficient and for (almost) all electron concentrations, using single value of $\lambda \approx 0.88$ and an assumption of an enhanced effective mass, with the ratio $m^*(T)/m_0 $ varying between about 8.7 and 10.7 in the temperature interval 100-700 Kelvin (independent on $n$).
+Complimentary study~\cite{KiselevFeigelman} of superconductivity in STO due to exchange by 2TO phonons produced very reasonable results with a similar value $\lambda=1.1$ for the dimensionless coupling constant.
+Our kinetic equation approach correctly reproduce temperature dependence of conductivity in various regions of moderate to high temperature.
+In particular, we obtained $\sigma(T) \propto T^{-3}$ behavior between about 100 and 200 Kelvin and slower dependence $\sigma(T) \propto T^{-3/2}$ at highest temperatures (see Fig.~\ref{alpha}), in agreement with experimental data~\cite{Behnia2020}.

 The major difference between our approach and the theory part of Ref.~\cite{Behnia2020} is that we take into account energy-dependence $1/\tau_{TO}(p)$ which spoils simple proportionality between Seebeck coefficient and entropy per particle.
-The same energy-dependence leads to non-zero Nernst coefficient which we calculate in linear over magnetic field approximation.
+The same energy-dependence leads to non-zero Nernst coefficient which we calculate in the linear approximation over magnetic field.

-Direct experimental measurement of the effective mass $m(T)$ at high temperatures is difficult due to non-parabolic spectrum of STO; in particular it complicates the use of plasma frequency measurements like the one performed in Ref.~\citep{Mass}, since it would provide the average of the inverse mass, $\langle m^{-1}\rangle$, while we rather need $m_{eff} = \langle m \rangle$.
-Indirect check of the proposed theory can be performed by measurements of Nernst effect at high temperatures and comparison with our predictions, see Fig.~\ref{fig:Nernst}.
+We have used phenomenological notion of effective mass of electron, in spite of the fact that electron bands in STO are rather anisotropic (apart from the very bottom of the first band).
+Partial justification for the use of such approximation comes about since we consider high-temperature non-degenerate region, where electrons frequently change their energy as well as momentum.
+Independent check for the value of the effective mass about $10m_0$ we used comes from the analysis of the plasma frequency measurements~\cite{Mass}.
+Indeed, these data for electron density $n=1.5\cdot 10^{20}$ cm$^{-3}$ show the drop of plasma frequency by the factor $\sim 1.5$ while temperature grows from 1 to 200 K. Using the relation $m(T)\propto 1/\omega_p^2(T)$ we conclude that effective mass grows by the factor $\sim 2.2$ in the same temperature range.
+Since low-temperature band mass is close to $4m_0$ for this electron density, we find $m_{eff}(T\sim 200) \approx 9m_0$, in good agreement with the value we used in our main analysis.